 This isn’t funny, is it?
 Like not at all.
-But shit, it’s still fucking raining outside.
+But shit, it’s still effing raining outside.

-Okay, let’s shelf death and heartache for a beat, shall we?
+Okay, let’s shelf death and heartache for a second.
 I wanted to make you laugh, not cry.
 Which I will say is one obvious perk to this weather.
 It’s hard to differentiate tears from raindrops.

 Tears and raindrops.
-It really is kinda funny in a crazy, can’t really get my head around it way.
+It really is kinda funny.
 It’s all water, which literally dictates whether life exists or not.
 But it can also take it away in a matter of seconds.
-It can wipe out entire villages, kill tens of thousands of people, and take you under with a force that makes breath seem like it was never an option.
+It can wipe out entire villages, kill tens of thousands of people, and take us under with a force that makes breath seem like it was never an option.

-But it can also bring you to a state of complete bliss within seconds.
-A cold sip of water on a hot day, or a hot bath on a cold night.
-Watching it dance across the rocks of a river bed or letting the sound of the waves kissing the sand lull you to sleep.
+But it can also bring us to a state of complete bliss within seconds: a cold sip of water on a hot day, or a hot bath on a cold night, watching it dance across the rocks of a river bed, or hearing it culminate in waves that kiss the sand, lulling us to sleep.

 Which brings me right back to fall.
-A love, a dream, and a precious puppy all synced up with the season, their decomposition swift, and all I could do was stand by, completely powerless, and watch…. and cry and scream and completely fall apart as they slipped further and further away until all that was left was a mound of dirt covering up a hole that I so desperately wanted to crawl into.
+A love, a dream, and a precious puppy all synced up with the season, their decomposition swift.
+And all I could do was stand by, completely powerless, and watch and cry and completely fall apart as they slipped further and further away…until all that was left was a mound of dirt covering up a hole I so desperately wanted to crawl into.

-It’s funny in a it’s not really at all way, how predictable it all is.
-The whole cyclical thing: water, seasons, life, love…
+It’s funny how predictable it all is, the whole cyclical thing: water, seasons, life, love.

-The ultimate paradox, like water, I need it to live, but it has resulted in so much loss.
-Some days, I feel completely depleted, yet none of it disappeared.
+Most days, I feel like I’m completely deprived of it.
+But the truth is, none of it has disappeared.
 Not a drop.
-It has changed, it had to; circumstances have changed a bit.
-It can’t be seen anymore.
-But it hasn’t diminished.
-It’s just as it was before, filling me up completely and leaving me gasping for air.
+It has changed, it had to; circumstances have changed.
+It can’t be seen anymore, but it hasn’t diminished.
+It’s just as it was before, filling me up completely…and leaving me gasping for air.